The 5Rs of Research

 1. RELEVANCE

-Via an early understanding of your customer, consider what relevant value you can present to them.
+With an early understanding of your customer in hand, consider what relevant value you can bring to them.

 • What are their goals as a company?